sahat/jsrecipes/posts/backend/socketio-basics.md

   });

 ```
-Just like app.js, we register three event listener functions: 'connect', 'updateChat' and 'updateUsers'.
+We register three events : 'connect', 'updateChat' and 'updateUsers'.
+When our client connects to the server,
+the client will emit an 'addUser' event which will send the value of the prompt to the server.
+When the server
+recieves the name, it will be added to the servers list of usernames.